 🧾Ingredient Notes

-Butter- You can also use olive oil for dairy-free but I find the spices stick to the corn better when you use melted butter.
+- Butter- You can also use olive oil or vegan butter for dairy-free but I find the spices stick to the corn better when you use melted butter.

-More Seasonings- Kosher Salt, Garlic Powder, and Cayenne- Just a smidge.
+- More Seasonings- Kosher Salt, Garlic Powder, and a smidge cayenne.

 For garnishes, I like to use greenery like fresh cilantro, jalapeno slices, lime wedges, or scallions.
 If you want to add a bit of Mexican street corn flair also add a little bit of cotija cheese.